The S

 lyric chorded slides rawtext |

 Output Type.
-The s Lyric books omit all chords, whereas chord books include chords and additional information for musicians (specified using \musicnote).
-Books of overhead slides omit all chords like lyric books, but they typeset one song per page in a large font, centered.
-Raw text output doesn't produce songs in the output document at all.
-Instead, when raw text output is selected, an ascii text file named <jobname>.txt (where <jobname> is the filename given by \jobname) will be generated in the style of a lyric book.
-This can be useful for importing song books into another program, such as a spell-checker. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+The sngs package can produce four kinds of books: lyric books, chord books, books of overhead slides, and raw text output.
+You can specify which kind of book is to be produced by specifying one of lyric, chorded, slides, or rawtext as an option.
+The slides and chorded options can be used together to create chorded slides.
+If no output options are specified, chorded is the default.
+Lyric books omit all chords, whereas chord books include chords and additional information for musicians (specified using \musicnote).
+Books of overhead slides typeset one song per page in a large font, centered.
+Raw text output yields an ascii text file named <jobname>.txt (where <jobname> is the root filename) containing lyrics without chords.
+This can be useful for importing song books into another program, such as a spell-checker. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \chordson \chordsoff |

-In addition to using the lyric and chorded options to turn chords on or off at the beginning of the document, chords can also be turned on or off anywhere in the middle of the document by using the \chordson or \chordsoff macros. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Chords can be turned on or off in the middle of the document by using the \chordson or \chordsoff macros. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \slides |

-In addition to using the slides option to produce an entire book of overhead slides, one can also activate slides mode using the \slides command.
-For best results, this should typically only be done in the document preamble or at the beginning of a fresh page. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Slides mode can be activated in the middle of the document by using the \slides macro.
+For best results, this should typically only be done in the document preamble or at the beginning of a fresh page. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 nomeasures showmeasures \measureson \measuresoff |